PJohannessen/AdventOfCode/README.md

 ## Solutions

-The solutions below are neither elegant, performant nor interesting.
-They are "solve and forget", with no cleanup done afterwards to make the solutions more readable or efficient.
+The solutions below are neither elegant, performant nor particularly interesting.
+They are "solve and forget", with no clean-up done afterwards to make the solutions more readable or efficient.
 I have completed them in C# using the wonderful [LINQPad](https://www.linqpad.net/) as my IDE.

 ### 2015